 You can get the FreeStyle Libre from your local pharmacy (mine was able to order in the sensor and the reader) for the next morning.

-There is also an official pharmacy for the Free Style Libre that is listed on the FreeStyle Canada website.
+There is also an official pharmacy for the FreeStyle Libre that is listed on the FreeStyle Canada website.
 If you are living outside of Canada, check your local FreeStyle website for pharmacy locations.

-Can I use my phone as well as the FreeStyle Libre Reader
+12) Can I use my phone as well as the FreeStyle Libre Reader

 - When activating a new sensor, first scan the Libre Reader – then scan your phone

 - Both scanners work independently – so if you wanted to aim for 100% of data in both devices, you would need to scan both your phone and the Libre Reader regularly.